cea-hpc/modules/doc/source/design/conflict-unload.rst

 * Conflicts declared by loading modules against loaded modules (through ``conflict`` or ``module unload/switch`` modulefile commands)
 * Loading module is already loaded but with a different set of variants
+* Loading module is already loaded but from a different modulepath than those asked by current load

 Loading modules here apply to asked module and the modules it requires.